csalhab/algorithms-javascript/README.md

     { H: 1, e: 1, l: 3, o: 2, ' ': 1, W: 1, r: 1, d: 1, '!': 1 }

 - You can check to see if your function works properly by opening [character-count/test.html](character-count/test.html) in your web browser.

   - Functions that pass the tests will be denoted with a green check mark.

+  - Functions that fail the tests will be denoted with a red X and an error message.

+---

+## Product Of Largest Two

+    * Find the largest and the second largest numbers in the given array.

+    * Return the product of the largest and the second largest number.

+    * See the following array for an example:

+      var arr = [10, 20, 9, 6, 3]; // largest is 20, secondLargest is 10

+    * Given the preceding array, the following product should be returned:

+      200

+    * **Note:** The given array will always contain at least two elements.

+- You can check to see if your function works properly by opening [product-largest-two/test.html](product-largest-two/test.html) in your web browser.

+  - Functions that pass the tests will be denoted with a green check mark.